nephio-experimental/tko/README.md

 ===

-A PoC demonstrating scalability opportunities for Nephio with a focus on decoupling the various subsystems, specifically the data backend and API access, as well as integration with external site inventories and blueprint catalogs.
+A PoC demonstrating scalability opportunities for Nephio with a focus on decoupling the various subsystems, specifically the data backend and orchestration logic plugins, as well as integration with external site inventories and blueprint catalogs.

 This PoC is a complete rewrite of the Nephio core.
-It comprises three controllers (API server, Preparer, and Meta-Scheduler) that can run independently or be embedded into a control plane, including first-class support for Kubernetes management clusters.
+It comprises three controllers (Data, Preparer, and Meta-Scheduler) that can run independently or be embedded into a control plane.
+Included is first-class support for using a Kubernetes management cluster as the control plane.

-Included is an RDBMS backend, specifically for the [PostgreSQL](https://www.postgresql.org/) dialect of SQL.
+For the data backend, the default is RDBMS, optimized for the [PostgreSQL](https://www.postgresql.org/) dialect of SQL.
 RDBMSes provides scalability, reliability, resiliency, and atomic updates via transactions.
-They are widely available as managed cloud services, e.g. Google's planetary-scale [Spanner](https://cloud.google.com/spanner) (which speaks the PostgreSQL dialect).
+They are widely available as managed cloud services, e.g. Google's planetary-scale [Spanner](https://cloud.google.com/spanner) (which also speaks the PostgreSQL dialect).

-A git backend is also possible (a.k.a.
-"GitOps").
-Note that such an implementation may be suitable for storing templates, but it's probably not a good backend for sites and deployments, which are expected to number in the millions in real-world telco environments.
+A git data backend is also possible (a.k.a.
+"GitOps"), but not currently included.
+Note that such a backend may be suitable for storing templates, but it's probably not a good backend for sites and deployments, which are expected to number in the millions in real-world telco environments.

-The TKO API is exposed in three flavors:
+The TKO data controller exposes three flavors of API:

 1) [gRPC](https://grpc.io/), which is widely supported, including in loadbalancers (see [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_protocols/grpc))